ErpNetDocs/dev/auth/automating-installation.md

 - `ClientCredentials`
   Client secret intended for use with the Client Credentials flow.

-### Callback delivery (redirectUrl)
+### Callback delivery (redirectUri)

-After the user approves the action, Instance Manager sends the lifecycle event payload to `redirectUrl` via **HTTP POST** (JSON, camelCase).
+After the user approves the action, Instance Manager sends the lifecycle event payload to `redirectUri` via **HTTP POST** (JSON, camelCase).
 The external application must:

 - accept the POST request
 - validate and persist the onboarding data as appropriate
 - return a successful HTTP status code (2xx)

-In production environments, `redirectUrl` must be an absolute HTTPS URL.
+In production environments, `redirectUri` must be an absolute HTTPS URL.

 ### Secret handling